 The network has several specials scheduled for sweeps, including The Three

-Stooges 75th Anniversary on Feb.
+Stooges 75th Anniversary Feb.
 18, Outrageous Game Show

-Moments II on Feb.
-11, and TV's Most Memorable Weddings on Feb.
+Moments II Feb.
+11, and TV's Most Memorable Weddings Feb.
 14.

 In other programming announcements, Providence will not return,

-With new political drama Mister Sterling improving the 18-49
+With new political drama Mister Sterling improving the 18-through-49

-demographic on Friday at 8 p.m., Zucker saw no need to bring Providence
+demographic Friday at 8 p.m., Zucker saw no need to bring Providence

-While Zucker admits the network still has failed to improve Tuesdays from 8
+While Zucker admitted that the network still has failed to improve Tuesdays from 8

 p.m. to 9 p.m., he isn't sure if Just Shoot Me will return next year.

-He praised Frasier, though, saying the comedy is only down 9% in
+He praised Frasier, though, saying the comedy is only down 9 percent in

-adults 18-49 this year even with weak lead-in shows Just Shoot Me and
+adults 18 through 49 this year even with weak lead-in shows Just Shoot Me and

 NBC also has plenty of specials planned, including a one-hour Dateline